Pro Co RAT: History

-In 1983, Pro Co switched to a smaller, U-shaped enclosure.
-Finally, in 1988, the RAT2 was introduced, which included an on/off LED.
+In 1983, Pro Co switched to a smaller, U-shaped enclosure.Finally, in 1988, the RAT2 was introduced, which included an on/off LED that utilized a new "millenium bypass circuit", which has become the industry standard for pedal switching circuits.
+The screen printed labels were replaced with glow in the dark mylar.
 Various RAT2 circuit board layouts and wiring configurations have surfaced in the last few years, including the noted "RAT3 version A and B" all under the RAT2 moniker.
 The RAT2 model is still available today, but in 2008 production moved to China and is now manufactured by Neutrik for Pro Co Sound.
+In 2019 Pro Co switched to an industry standard PSA adapter from their 1/8" adapter.
+Despite the high number of Rats released throughout the years, the circuit has remained very similar to the original schematic.

 Other models of RAT products include: